The Human Centipede (First Sequence): Effects

 Heiter attempts to "train" his completed human centipede.
 The use of bandages in The Human Centipede allowed the filmmakers to imply a more graphic and disturbing idea than is actually shown on screen.

 The Human Centipede contains relatively few gory images; little of the surgical procedure is depicted directly, no excrement is shown on screen, and according to Kim Newman in Empire, it is "never quite as outrageous as it threatens to be."
 Six stated that he wanted the film to be as authentic as possible and claimed to have consulted a Dutch surgeon during the creation and filming process, resulting in the film being "100% medically accurate."
 Six said that the surgeon initially wanted nothing to do with his film, as he felt Six was "crazy" and the idea had "nothing to do with medical science."
 However, the surgeon changed his mind and decided that he liked the idea, and so came up with a method of creating a human centipede.
-Six has claimed that the central and rear members of the centipede could survive for years by supplementing their diet with an IV drip.
+Six has claimed that the central and rear members of the centipede could survive longer by being provided vitamins and fluids via an IV drip, adding that feces still contain some nutrients, though he acknowledged that there would be progressively less nutrients for every segment following the second one.
 The special effects team was led by Rob and Erik Hillenbrink, father and son.
 They designed the final composition of the centipede from sketches provided by the consulting surgeon.
 The actors who made up the centipede wore hardened underwear, compared by Yennie to shorts, which had a rubber grip for the actors to wear, and for the actor behind to bite, creating the illusion of the mouth-to-anus connection.
 Six kept secret how the centipede would be formed as long as possible, and Yennie claimed that even her make-up artist did not know, asking Yennie what kind of "suit" the actors would be wearing.